 I’m Zoe an 11 year old autistic girl with other neurodivergencies.

-I currently go to a school in Northern England.
 I started out as an average kid, or so I thought, I was always seen as a tiny bit weird for someone they thought of as ‘normal’… but when I was 6 that all changed.
 I was diagnosed with autism and other neurodivergencies.
 I started taking medication which helped me learn better without impulses for a while.

 None of my peers knew about my autism until Autism acceptance month in 2019.
 I finally told my friends about my autism as I had been involved in a video with Carrie Grant.
 I was surprised at how some had autistic relations and they looked after me.
-This helped me take some of my mask off and be more myself at school.

 I am the founder of ZAP Advocacy.
 ZAP stands for Zoe’s Autism Project, which I’ve started during the Covid19 lockdown.
-For Autism acceptance week 2020 I created and filmed a series of videos with Kieran Rose, The Autstic Advocate covering topics from myths to stereotypes to sensory issues and I really enjoyed sharing these.
+For Autism acceptance week 2020 I created and filmed a series of videos with Kieran Rose, The Autistic Advocate covering topics from myths to stereotypes to sensory issues and I really enjoyed sharing these.

 My Mum and Dad are helping me move further through the project and I really appreciate what they’re doing to support me.